Data-driven assessment of arch vortices in simplified urban flows: Introduction

 \section{Introduction}

 The study of the flow around building-like obstacles has been extensively addressed in the literature~\cite{Hunt1978,Oke1988,Zajic2011} due to its implications in urban-environment phenomena, i.e. pollutant dispersion, air quality, and heat propagation.
-The very high levels of air pollution to which the vast majority of the urban population is exposed are undoubtedly related to a myriad of health issues~\cite{Heaviside2016}.
+The very high levels of air pollution to which the vast majority of the urban population is exposed are undoubtedly related to myriad health issues~\cite{Heaviside2016}.
 The hunt is for predictive models capable of accurately reproducing the pollutant and thermal distributions within urban environments.
 Some of these models have already been introduced by the European Union (EU)~\cite{EUUrbWorld}.
 However, their inability to provide the spatio-temporal accuracy required to model pollutant dispersion through urban environments forces researchers to improve those methods to ensure urban sustainability.
-As an example, to establish a proper action plan to alleviate the associated adverse consequences, several studies~\cite{Hunt1978,Oke1988,Zajic2011, Becker2002, zhu2017, Bourgeois2012} have focused their efforts on analyzing the spatio-temporal structures of the flow.
+For instance, to establish a proper action plan to alleviate the associated adverse consequences, several studies~\cite{Hunt1978,Oke1988,Zajic2011, Becker2002, zhu2017, Bourgeois2012} have focused their efforts on analyzing the spatio-temporal structures of the flow.
 The main point is to identify the three-dimensional flow regions responsible for the pollutant dispersion within a given urban geometry.
-Therefore, the objective of this study is to apply recently-developed tools from system dynamics, notably higher-order dynamic mode decomposition (HODMD), to turbulent flows within urban environments to understand how different city configurations influence the mechanisms leading the flow dynamics.
+Therefore, this study aims to apply recently-developed tools from system dynamics, notably higher-order dynamic mode decomposition (HODMD), to turbulent flows within urban environments to understand how different city configurations influence the mechanisms leading the flow dynamics.